rocketfuel/sdbc/README.md

 ![batch insert benchmark results](https://www.jeffshaw.me/sdbc/2.0/benchmarks/batch.png)

 ## Changelog

+### 3.0.0
+* Select, Selectable, Query, and Queryable now have map methods

 ### 2.0.2
 * The wrong index was used for null parameters in jdbc queries.